thijsnoordzij/Teacher-attrition-with-MIRROR-data/MIRROR data manipulation.md

 ---
 title: "MIRROR data manipulation"
 author: "Thijs Noordzij"
-date: "5 mei 2016"
+date: "19 mei 2016"
 output: word_document
 ---

 # Open MIRROR-file from SPSS .sav file extension
 ## Require haven package
-Haven package is faster than foreign package, and without error message.
+Haven package is faster than foreign package, and loads the data without error messages.
 Variable labels are stored in the "label" attribute of each variable.

 ```{r}
 if (require("haven")){